Co-founder of Electronic Arts and co-author of the #1 New York Times-bestselling book Designing Your Life

 Dave Evans has worked in alternative energy, telecommunications, and high tech.
 As an early member of the advanced systems group that built the technology that became the Macintosh, he led the first computer mouse team and laser-printing projects, before leaving to co-found the software giant Electronic Arts.

 After more than thirty years of executive leadership and management consulting in the high tech world, Evans realized that what he really wanted and needed to do was help people rediscover purpose in their jobs and lives.
 He joined Stanford’s Design Program, where he now co-teaches the incredibly popular Designing Your Life course, which helps undergraduates discover their paths after graduation.

 Evans earned a Bachelors of Science and Masters of Science in Mechanical Engineering from Stanford and a graduate diploma in Contemplative Spirituality from San Francisco Theological Seminary.
-He and his wife live in Santa Cruz and have five adult children, including three Stanford grads.
+He lives in Santa Cruz.

 Discover how you can find balance within your organization.
 Visit Bill Burnett and Dave Evans’s Company Reads page to learn more.